|Serves: 12||Cuisine: Scandinavian|

-- 2 large bunches fresh dill, including stems, coarsely chopped
+- 2 large bunches fresh Dill, including stems, coarsely chopped

 - ¾ cup Japanese Sea Salt, ground

-- ¾ cup Okinawa brown sugar, ground
+- ¾ cup Okinawa Kokuto Brown Sugar, ground

-- 1 Tbsp. freshly ground Lemon Pepper
+- 1 tbsp Organic Lemon Pepper

-- 2-3 springs Ingredient Finder Lemon Grass
+- 2-3 springs Organic, Farm Grown Lemon Grass

-- Lemon wedges and dark rye bread for serving.
+- Lemon wedges and dark Rye Bread, for serving.

 - Lay both fillets on a large non-reactive (eg, glass or ceramic) plate.
 Mix salt, pepper and brown sugar and rub well on both sides of each fillet.
 Sprinkle with spirits.